Planning a trip to Canada? Here’s a guide to the best destinations and things to do in Canada

 Things to do in Canada

-Things to do in Canada: if you love mountains
+What to see in Canada if you love mountains:

 Let’s just put this out there: As a travel writer, I get around.
-That’s why, when people ask me what my favourite places in the world are, they seem surprised when I mention a destination in my country’s own backyard, Banff, Alberta.
+That’s why, when people ask me what my favourite places in the world are, they seem surprised when I mention a destination in my own backyard, Banff in the Rocky Mountains.

 What’s so great about Banff?

 Banff is the most fabulous mountain town, with the Canadian Rockies so close you can reach up and tickle their chins.
-It’s got an international flavour, a castle-like hotel (the Banff Springs) and an ever present contingent of deer and elk.
+It has an international flavour – there are visitors from all over the world – all wrapped up in a scenic small town setting.
+There is also a castle-like hotel (the Banff Springs) and an ever present contingent of deer and elk.

-At Radium and Fairmont hot springs, also in British Columbia, you can soak out all your aches and pains while looking at nice scenery and wondering why you don’t do this more often.
+At Radium and Fairmont hot springs, also in British Columbia, you can soak out all your aches and pains while looking at lovely mountain scenery and wondering why you don’t do this more often.

-Things to do in Canada: if you love scenic train trips
+Things to do in Canada if you love scenic trips

-Well you wouldn’t go to Saskatchewan.
-British Columbia is an obvious choice with the bustling city of Vancouver and its shiny skyscrapers and Pacific Ocean setting that remind me of Hong Kong.
+If you’re visiting the West Coast of Canada, the province of British Columbia offers the bustling city of Vancouver – its shiny skyscrapers and stunning ocean setting remind me of Hong Kong.

 Note: the city of Vancouver is not located on Vancouver Island.
 It’s all a ploy to confuse you.